Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 Common Encryption specifies several [=protection schemes=] which can be applied by a scrambling system and used by different [=DRM systems=].
 The same encrypted DASH presentation can be decrypted by different [=DRM systems=] if a DASH client is provided the [=DRM system configuration=] for each [=DRM system=], either in the MPD or at runtime.

-The <dfn>content key</dfn> is a 128-bit key required to decrypt content.
+A <dfn>content key</dfn> is a 128-bit key required to decrypt content.
 It is identified by a UUID-format string called `default_KID` (or sometimes simply `KID`) and is shared between all [=DRM systems=], whereas the mechanisms used for key acquisition and content protection are largely [=DRM system=] specific.
 Different DASH adaptation sets are often encrypted with different [=content keys=].

 <div class="example">
 Example `default_KID` in string format: `72c3ed2c-7a5f-4aad-902f-cbef1efe89a9`